min2ha/ukwa-site/content/target/54609/index.en.md

   "subject": "UK General Election 2017"
 }

-# Ipsos MORI: Understanding the General Election using Neuroscience

 This research provides an insight into not just what people say about voting intention and support for parties / candidates, but also the conviction of these views.